gr1nick/cnc/README.md

 # cnc
-programs for cnc machine
+programs for cnc machine.

-this program copies the path of the cutter in a given direction, at a given distance.
+This program copies the path of the cutter in a given direction, at a given distance.